cjacker/opensource-toolchain-bouffalo-lab/README.md

 To program BL chips, you need enter UART programming mode first.

-- For BL702 / BL616, such as Sipeed RV Debugger Plus and Sipeed M0S Dock, **Hold the Boot button down and plug sipeed rv debugger plug to PC Host USB port**.
+- For BL702 / BL616, such as Sipeed RV Debugger Plus / M0Sense (702) and Sipeed M0S Dock (616), **Hold the Boot button down and plug sipeed rv debugger plug to PC Host USB port**.
 - For BL602, I have a 'XT-BL12' devboard, **Plug it in PC USB port, Hold the 'D8' (GPIO8) button down, press and release 'EN' button, then release 'D8' (GPIO8) button.**
 - For BL808, such as Sipeed M1S Dock, **Use 'UART' typec port to plug in PC USB Port, Hold 'BOOT' button down, press and release 'RESET' button, then release 'BOOT' button.*